USC Spatial Sciences Institute Administrative Assistant

-The Spatial Sciences Institute in the University of Southern California Dornsife College of Letters, Arts and Sciences invites applications for its Fiscal Administrator position.
-This important position has primary responsibility for budgeting and budget administration; short- and long-range fiscal monitoring, forecasting, and planning; internal and external fiscal reporting; contracts and grant submissions and administration; administration of faculty appointments and contracts; and purchasing.
-In addition, this position serves as the lead liaison with the USC Dornsife Business Office, the Office of Contracts and Grants, and other key university offices.
+The Spatial Sciences Institute in the University of Southern California Dornsife College of Letters, Arts and Sciences invites applications for its Administrative Assistant position.
+This important position has primary responsibility for secretarial and administrative duties; managing the director’s and managing director’s calendars; preparing and combining data for variety of business correspondence; screening incoming calls and directing them to the appropriate faculty or staff member; providing assistance for various purchasing request; and other related duties as assigned or requested.
+In addition, this position serves as a coordinator between SSI leadership and the USC Dornsife Business Office, the USC Dornsife Dean’s Office and other key university offices.

 The Spatial Sciences Institute (spatial.usc.edu) is the hub of spatial thinking and analysis at the University of Southern California.
 The Institute provides, through the lingua franca of spatial analysis, the critical infrastructure for transformative, collaborative, and cross-disciplinary research, weaving together several research clusters at USC and establishing a leadership role worldwide.
 Our current work focuses on the meaning of place, the value of maps and visualization of location-based data, and the various ways in which the science and practice of geodesign can be used to design spatial policies, practices, and technologies that promote placemaking, sustainability, and human well-being.
 Through our innovative and interdisciplinary academic undergraduate, masters, and doctoral programs, we develop the next generation of spatial thinkers, empowering them with capabilities to tackle and solve real-world issues.